jhwinter/nep5-faucet/README.md

 ## Docker Installation
 0. Open a terminal
 1. `cd nep5-faucet`
-2. Complete necessary configurations in .aws/ and config/
+2. Complete necessary configurations in app/config/
 3. `docker-compose up`
     * If it doesn't start running, it may be because docker sometimes likes to quit before allowing np-setup.exp to finish bootstrapping the blockchain.
 I've tried everything that I can think of to make Docker stop doing this,